humayra11/Detecting-postpartum-depression/README.md

 # Detecting-postpartum-depression
-By using various ML model detectiong whether the woman has pestpartum depression or not
+By using various ML models to detect whether the woman has postpartum depression or not